apigee/apigeetool-node/README.md

 for organization name, all of which are required.

 `--api   -n`
-(optional) The name of the API proxy.
+The name of the API proxy.
 The name of the API proxy must be unique within an organization.
-The characters you are allowed to use in the name are restricted to the following: `A-Z0-9._\-$ %`.
-If not specified, will attempt to use name from package.json.
+The characters you are allowed to use in the name are restricted to the following: `a-z0-9._\-$ %`.

 `--environments  -e`
 (required) The name(s) of the environment(s) to deploy to (comma-delimited).